Senate Subcommittees

 For assistance, please contact the Curriculum Represetative for your area, the Curriculum Chairperson, the Curriculum Specialist, or the Articulation Officer by clicking on the links under the Curriculum Committee Members list on the Curriculum Committee webpage.

-Curriculum Committee Membership and Operating Guidelines from AP 4020:
+Curriculum Committee Membership and Operating Guidelines from AP 4020 (Revised November 2023)

 2. Membership: